 - 8.43 Pupils with medical conditions will be properly supported so that they have full access to education at our school.
 This includes school trips and physical education. - 8.44 If a member of staff is concerned or uncertain about the amount or type of medication being given to a pupil, this should be discussed with the appropriate senior colleague at the earliest opportunity.
 When administering first aid, wherever possible, staff should ensure that another adult is present, or aware of the action being taken.
-Parents/carers will always be informed when first aid has been administered. - 8.45 At our school we safeguard children with medical conditions through implementing medical plans, working with medical professionals and parents.
+Parents/carers will always be informed when first aid has been administered. - 8.45 At our school we safeguard children with medical conditions through.